Syllabus Guide

 Academic Honor Principle

-It is required that your syllabus refers to the Academic Honor Principle and includes a link to the policy.
-Please include this language and link in your syllabus:
+It is required that your syllabus includes a link to the Academic Honor Principle and to the appropriate policy for your course:

 Religious Observances

 Students may wish to participate in religious observances during the academic term.
-Please include this language on your syllabus:
+Please include this language on your syllabus and on your course Canvas site:

 Dartmouth has a deep commitment to support students' religious observances and diverse faith practices.
 Some students may wish to take part in religious observances that occur during this academic term.
 If you have a religious observance that conflicts with your participation in the course, please meet with me as soon as possible—before the end of the second week of the term at the latest—to discuss appropriate course adjustments.

 To assist with calendar planning and awareness of our diverse religious and spiritual community, please refer to the Tucker Center for Spiritual and Ethical Life's holy day calendar.
 The list represents major holy days which may impact campus events in general, as well as student course attendance, exams, Commencement, and participation in activities in the coming year.
-Faculty members should also be aware that, in Fall term, students may participate in observances for Indigenous Peoples' Day, which should receive similarly appropriate adjustments.
+Faculty members should also be aware that other days throughout the year may be of cultural significance to students, such as Indigenous Peoples' Day, and should receive similarly appropriate adjustments.
 If you have any questions about these dates or other concerns, please contact Rev. Nancy Vogele, chaplain and director of the Tucker Center.

 Student Accessibility and Accommodations

-It is required that this paragraph is included on your syllabus:
+It is required that this paragraph is included on your syllabus.
+We also recommend posting it on your course Canvas site and referencing it in class:

 Students requesting disability-related accommodations and services for this course are required to register with Student Accessibility Services (SAS; Apply for Services webpage; student.accessibility.services@dartmouth.edu; 1-603-646-9900) and to request that an accommodation email be sent to me in advance of the need for an accommodation.
 Then, students should schedule a follow-up meeting with me to determine relevant details such as what role SAS or its Testing Center may play in accommodation implementation.
 This process works best for everyone when completed as early in the quarter as possible.
 If students have questions about whether they are eligible for accommodations or have concerns about the implementation of their accommodations, they should contact the SAS office.
 All inquiries and discussions will remain confidential.